Prag8855/aab/content/guides/german-health-insurance.md

 ### Health insurance for students

 **If you are under 30 years old**, you pay the student tariff: around {{GKV_COST_STUDENT|cur}}€ per month for [public health insurance](/glossary/gesetzliche%20Krankenversicherung).
 You can also get [private health insurance](/glossary/private%20Krankenversicherung), but it's usually a little more expensive.
-If you are under 25 years old, you can sometimes get [free health insurance](#free-health-insurance).
+Public health insurance is usually the best option for students.[^59] If you are under 25 years old, you can sometimes get [free health insurance](#free-health-insurance).

 **If you are over 30 years old**, you can't get the student tariff.
 [Public health insurance](/glossary/gesetzliche%20Krankenversicherung) costs around [{{GKV_MIN_COST_SELF_PAY|cur}}€ per month](/glossary/Mindestbeitrag).[^25] [Private health insurance](/glossary/private%20Krankenversicherung) might be cheaper for you.
 You can't get [free health insurance](#free-health-insurance).